The URDME manual Version 1.5: Introduction

 The RDME has been used to study biochemical systems in \cite{BISTAB, MinD}.
 Here the next subvolume method (NSM) \cite{BISTAB}, an extension of Gibson and Bruck's next reaction method (NRM) \cite{NRM}, was suggested as an efficient method for realizing sample trajectories.
 An implementation on a structured Cartesian grid is freely available in the software MesoRD~\cite{mesoRD}.

 The method was extended to unstructured meshes in \cite{SPDEPEFHL} by making connections to the finite element method (FEM).
-This has several advantages, but the most notable one is the ability to handle complicated geometries in a flexible way which is particularly important when internal structures of the cell must be taken into account.
+This has several advantages, the most notable one being the ability to handle complicated geometries in a flexible way.
+This is particularly important in cell-biological models where internal structures often must be taken into account.

-This manual describes the software \codename\ which implements the unstructured extension of NSM as suggested in \cite{SPDEPEFHL}.
-The purpose with the code is to provide an efficient, modular implementation that is easy to use for simulating and studying a particular model in an applied context, but also for developing and testing new approximate methods.
-We achieve this by relying on commercial software for the geometry definition, meshing, preprocessing and visualization and use a highly efficient computational core written in \AnsiC.
-This keeps the implementation of the actual Monte Carlo simulation small and easily extendible, while the user benefits from the advanced pre- and postprocessing capabilities of modern FEM software.
-In URDME, we have chosen to provide an interface to \ComsolMP~\cite{COMSOL}.
+This manual describes the software URDME which provides an efficient, modular implementation capable of stochastic simulations on unstructured meshes.
+URDME is easy to use for simulating and studying a particular model in an applied context, but also for developing and testing new approximate methods.
+We achieve this by relying on third-party software for the geometry definition, meshing, preprocessing and visualization, while using a highly efficient computational core written in ANSI C for the actual stochastic simulation.
+This keeps the implementation of the Monte Carlo part small and easily expandable, while the user benefits from the advanced pre- and post-processing capabilities of modern FEM software.
+In this version of URDME, we maintain an older interface to Comsol Multiphysics \cite{COMSOL}, but also to the software PDE Toolbox \cite{PDE}, often available with standard Matlab university licenses.

 The rest of this manual is organized as follows.
-In Section \ref{sec:ov} we recapitulate the mesoscopic reaction-diffusion model and show how the stochastic diffusion intensities are obtained from a FEM discretization of the diffusion equation.
-An overview of the code structure is also offered in Section \ref{sec:ov2}.
-The details concerning the input to the code, the provided interface to \ComsolMP\ and the way models should be specified are found in Section \ref{sec:details}.
-Finally, two models are set up and simulated in a step-by-step manner in Section \ref{sec:ex}, which is followed in Section \ref{sec:bm} by a short discussion of performance.
+Section~\ref{sec:release} summarizes the major changes of the 1.5 release as well as the downloading and installation procedures.
+An overview of the software structure is presented in Section~\ref{sec:ov2} and the details concerning the input to the code, the provided interface to Comsol and the way models should be specified are found in Section~\ref{sec:details}.
+An URDME model is set up and simulated in a step-by-step manner in Section~\ref{sec:ex} and in Section~\ref{sec:integration} we explain how a new solver can be integrated into the URDME infrastructure.